Azure-Samples/azure-messaging-framework-serverless-kickstart/tests/README.md

 ```

 where `i`, `j` and `expected` will be read from the specified json file located in `TestData/test.json'.
-The input parameters can be any serializable complex types such as EventData or Aas models.
+The input parameters can be any serializable complex types such as EventData or streaming data models.
 This can be easily used for the contract testing too if needed.

 ``` json
 {